VictorTaelin/Moonad-web-legacy/README.md

         return rewrite_count
 ```

 The first function, `rewrite`, receives an active pair and rewrites it, using the rules we presented previously.
 The second function, `reduce`, merely applies `rewrite` over and over to active pairs until there is no more work to be done, returning the computational cost of evaluating this program (net).
-Together, they form the heart of our algorithm, encapsulating the fundamental rules of computation, annihilation and commutation.
+Together, they form the core of our algorithm, encapsulating the fundamental rules of computation, annihilation and commutation.
 The first rule allows separate pieces of information to interact, capturing different phenomena such as functions, datatypes and pattern-matching.
 The second rule allows sub-graphs to be duplicated at will, capturing phenomena such as loops and recursion.
 Parallelism, while absent from this implementation, is captured by the fact redexes could be rewritten simultaneously.
 Memory allocation and garbage-collection are captured by the fact nodes are incrementally freed when subgraphs "go out of scope".
 We're now able to evaluate our input program (net) as follows:

 ```
 net.reduce()